mh-malekpour/AWS-Cluster-Benchmarking/README.md

    pipenv shell
    ```

-   You are now within the project's virtual environment, where you can run your Python scripts and manage dependencies.
+   You're now in the project's virtual environment, ready to run Python scripts and manage dependencies.

+# Adding AWS Credentials

+To use this project with AWS services:

+1. **Create AWS Credentials File:**

+   - Copy `aws_credentials_template.txt` and rename it to `aws_credentials.txt`.

+2. **Edit `aws_credentials.txt`:**

+   - Replace placeholders with your AWS credentials and region.
+   - Do not commit this file to Git.